Icinga/icinga2/doc/08-advanced-topics.md

 > **Note**
 >
 > Functions called inside command objects share the same global scope as runtime macros.
-> Therefore you can access host custom attributes like `host.vars.os`, or any other
+> Therefore you can access host custom variables like `host.vars.os`, or any other
 > object attribute from inside the function definition used for [set_if](08-advanced-topics.md#use-functions-command-arguments-setif) or [command](08-advanced-topics.md#use-functions-command-attribute).

 Tips when implementing functions: